We welcome researchers to use our Library and Archives. Here’s what you need to know before you come.

-Three research spaces are available each morning and afternoon from Wednesday through to Saturday.
+Five research spaces are available each morning and afternoon from Tuesday through to Saturday.

 You can book both a morning and afternoon session if necessary.